runely/jslogic-homey/README.md

 ### Triggers
 - **Date and month becomes** - *Triggers when the current date changes to the chosen date and month (00:00)*

-## Case sesitivty
+## Case sensitivity

-In the following conditions you can choose to use case sensitity or not:
+In the following conditions you can choose to use case sensitivity or not:
 - **Value contains one of...**
 - **Is value exactly one of...**